Background

 Fungal infections, particularly tinea pedis caused by Trichophyton rubrum, are most commonly implicated in id reactions.
 Bacterial infections play a role in both causation and in secondarily infecting lesions.

-HIV infection has been associated with pompholyx, with response to antiretroviral therapy; conversely, one case report describes of 2 HIV-positive patients who developed severe dyshidrotic eczema after starting antiretroviral treatment, thought to be due to an immune reconstitution inflammatory syndrome.
-[23, 24]
+HIV infection has been associated with pompholyx, with response to antiretroviral therapy; conversely, one case report described two HIV-positive patients who developed severe dyshidrotic eczema after starting antiretroviral treatment, probably as a consequence of an immune reconstitution inflammatory syndrome.
+[21, 22]

 Epidemiology